 For the floors I applied the stain in staggered areas, that way I would not have a straight line going across the boards, it blended easier with the other areas.
 If you are able to do the entire length of a few boards, I would recommend applying in that way.
 My area was an odd shape that leads to the stairs, so I had to do in small sections, like above.

-You can see by the before and after that, the wood tone has less of the orange tone and has a dark overtone.
-I love how they look so aged and worn which adds to the character of the original hardwood floors.
-My next project in this area is to paint the walls, build a plank ceiling and wall, and to make a custom carpet runner for the steps and landings.
-I will share each project with you as I finish those projects.
+You can see by the before and after that, the wood tone has less of an orange tone and has a dark overtone.
+The stain process also darkened any of the worn spots and gives the floors an aged and worn look, which adds to the character of the original hardwood floors.

 Join the DD Community!